Albert Adrià, the chef who crafts exceptional experiences

 ElBulli Lab, then, is a Barcelona-based creative workshop, in which a team of 70 students under the purview of Adrià deeply explore aspects of gastronomy under a discipline they call “Sapience” in an effort to redefine and explore concepts usually considered second-nature in the culinary world.
-ElBulli1846 – still in its formative stages – will be an experimental living space that breathes gastronomy, aiming to delve even deeper into our perception of cuisine.
+ElBulli1846 – opening soon, whose construction we’ve been lucky to follow and witness during our CÚRATE Trips – will be an experimental living space that breathes gastronomy, aiming to delve even deeper into our perception of cuisine.
 Together, they act as an elite culinary and dining experience development program with the goal of hosting not only chefs, but prominent persons in the design, architecture, and philosophy fields to change the way we see food.

 Photo: Moisés Torne